-Hopefully, your school’s financial aid office will see that you’ve won a scholarship and will reduce your loans or work-study to compensate…but that’s not always the case.
-A grant or scholarship you were awarded by the college, for example, might be taken away and replaced with the private scholarship, so you essentially gain nothing by winning it.
+Ideally, your college's financial aid office might reduce your loans or work-study to balance things out when you win a scholarship.
+However, that's not always guaranteed.
+In some cases, a grant or scholarship from the college could be withdrawn and replaced with the private scholarship, leaving you with no net gain from winning it.

 Too Much Scholarship Money?
 There’s a Hack for That